kuhlaid/readme/juptyerNotebooks/bestPractice/ex1/README.md

 }
 ```

-### _worker.py
+### `_worker.py`

 Next, we move on to the scripting file.
 Personally I use Python for most of my work, so this example will only cover Python within a Jupyter notebook.
 When I was first learning Jupyter I placed all of the Python code
 within the notebook.
 When I outgrew that I switched to this external Python file for storing my 'working' code.
 This is the code that performs operations for the notebook.
+Note this script contains the import statements needed for the notebook.

 ```
 # @title Here we create a main working object so our configuration and database connections can more easily integrate.
 Also separating the code from the notebooks makes it easier to read and manage the notebook.